Children Entering the United States Unaccompanied: Section 2

 Upon receipt of the Authorization, the case manager schedules an appointment for a potential sponsor to attend a presentation with one of the LOPC providers around the country.
-Alternatively, the case manager contacts the LOPC Call Center for Unaccompanied Immigrant Minors at (888) 996-3848 and arranges for the Call Center to schedule an LOPC appointment for the potential sponsor or mail an LOPC Information Packet to the sponsor.
+Alternatively, the case manager contacts the LOPC National Call Center at (888) 996-3848 and arranges for the Call Center to schedule an LOPC appointment for the potential sponsor or mail an LOPC Information Packet to the sponsor.

 Q: Will sponsors receive the Family Reunification Packet through the mail or electronically?